vectordotdev/vector/website/docs/setup/guides/advanced-configs.md

 ```

 If you have a large chain of components it's a good idea to break them out into
-their own file, each with its own unit tests.
+individual files, each with its own unit tests.

 TODO: What does this look like?
 Config example in `./config/examples`?